SilvioAmaral/SolutionAchitecture/src/1 System Context Diagram/system.md

 **Secondary Elements**

 - Trainers are professional runners that provide services guiding our beginner runners into their journey.
 They are considered External persons to our application, as they connect directly to the customer via external providers (zoom, webex).
+We will no longer be listing the trainers on our diagrams, as it is not a source of problems and therefore not the main focus of this optimization project.

 **Analysis of problems**

-As listed on our overview page, some of the main problems we have are
+As listed on our overview page, some of the main problems we have are:

 - the app is not responsive during a run, especially trying to start and stop it

-We can see that the responsiveness of the run is due to the mobile app storing all data points and doing one single POST with all datapoints to the API.
+Let's consider that the responsiveness issue  is due to the mobile app storing all data points during the run and performing one single POST with all data to the API once.
+This can cause the server to have spikes in utilization, both on service and database.

 - some customers mentioned that their runs are disappearing from the web dashboard